 The union is also asking for a hike of 130,000 won in basic pay and a gradual extension of the retirement age up to 65, as well as free breakfast and dinner, according to the company official.

 Kia's union officials were not immediately reached for comment.

-The latest work stoppage comes as union leaders of Kia's bigger sister company Hyundai Motor Co. prepared to hold a fresh round of negotiations with management later Thursday over a similar pay hike and other fringe benefits.
+The latest work stoppage comes as union leaders of Kia's bigger sister company Hyundai Motor Co. opened a fresh round of negotiations with management over a similar pay hike and other fringe benefits.